hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What approach monolith uses to handle security for FE and API client?
 - How does microservices handle authentication?
 Where can authorization be implemented and what is the tradeoff of each?
 - What types of token can be used to handle authorization?
 What is the challenge with each type and how to handle it?
-- What problem externalized config solves?
+- What problem is solved by externalized config?
 - What are the dif approaches to implement externalized config?
 What are the advs and disadvs of each?
 - What is the goal of observability?
 - Which observability aspects should be considered?
 - What is the function of a health check endpoint?
 - What is log aggregation?
 Which functions should a log infra supports?
-- Why distributed tracing is needed?
+- Why is distributed tracing needed?
 How is it implemented?
 - What is application metrics?
 Why do we need it?
 What is its typical architecture?
 What are the dif types of metrics?
 - What are the attributes of a common metric sample?
 - What is the responsibility of devs to have application metrics available?